That dollar amount reflects an 8.2% gain from $1.631 trillion five years earlier during 2021.

 Based on Investopedia’s definition of net importer, a country whose total value of all imported goods is lower than its value of all exports is said to have a positive trade balance or surplus.

-Among Germany’s trading partners that generate the greatest positive trade balances, German surpluses with Switzerland (up 19.2%), Italy (up 9%) and United Arab Emirates (up 3%) grew from 2019 to 2020.
+Among Germany’s trading partners that generate the greatest positive trade balances, German surpluses with Spain (up 46.1%), Netherlands (up 32.7%) and Poland (up 26%) grew at the fastest pace from 2024 to 2025.

 These positive cashflow streams clearly indicate Germany’s competitive advantages with the above countries, but also represent key opportunities for Germany to develop country-specific strategies to optimize its overall position in international trade.